Last updated 27th May 2020

 - you must change your users' passwords to reactivate them

-- changing your users' passwords must now be done only from the secure interface.
-You will no longer be able to perform this manipulation from the OVH Control Panel.
+- changing your users' passwords must now be done from the secure interface.
+You will no longer be able to perform this manipulation from the OVHcloud Control Panel.

 As a reminder, access to the interface will only be possible once the security option has been activated.

 Then log in to the secure interface via the link provided in the email you received.
 This should look like

 https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/password-lost.
 Once logged in, you will be able to change the password of the “admin” user and then the password of additional users.

 For further details, please refer to our guide on Using the secure interface.